jenkinsci/hetzner-cloud-plugin/README.md

 - `Network` - Network ID (integer) or label expression that resolves into single network.
 When specified, **private IP address will be used instead of public**, so Jenkins controller must be part of same network (or have other means) to communicate with newly created server

-- `Remote directory` - agent working directory
+- `Remote directory` - agent working directory.
+When omitted, default value of `/home/jenkins` will be used.
+  **This path must exist on agent node prior to launch.**

 - `Agent JVM options` - Additional JVM options for Jenkins agent